-Google Slides allows you to collaboratively create business presentations with others in your organization.
+Google Slides lets you collaborate with others in your organization to create business presentations.

 With Google’s continuous delivery of new features and functionality, there are always new ways to make your presentations more effective.